Forex transfer firms give pricey UK banks a run for their money

 Customers sign up online, get sent a Mastercard and pay into it at a cost of 0.5 percent.
 They can then use the card for 14 currencies, with a spread of just 4 hundredths of a eurocent to interbank rates, compared to Halifax's 3 whole eurocents.

-Centtrip's initial target is business travellers, but Jamieson says it could take just five years for a mass audience of smart-phone users to clock on to the model.
+Centtrip's initial target is business travelers, but Jamieson says it could take just five years for a mass audience of smart-phone users to clock on to the model.

 One key ingredient, he says, is convincing households their money is as safe with small web-based firms as with their bank.